 Document CPM11-2/1 Section 5/7/1

-Actions to be taken

 Relevant information from outside CEPT

-European Union

 Regional telecommunication organisations

-APT (date of proposal)

-ATU (date of proposal)

-Arab Group (date of proposal)
+APT (1 Sept 11) proposes Method in CPM Report

 CITEL (date of proposal)

-RCC (date of proposal)
+RCC (10 Aug 11) does not oppose

 International organisations

-[ITU (date of proposal)]

-[ICAO (date of proposal)]

-[IMO (date of proposal)]

-[NATO (date of proposal)]

-[SFCG (date of proposal)]

-Regional organisations

-[ESA (date of proposal)]

-[Eumetnet (date of proposal)]

-[Eurocontrol (date of proposal)]

-[Other relevant information]

-6
+NATO (5 Oct 2011)

+NATO Military Position: NATO supports a modification to Annex 2 of Appendix 4 to better describe to characteristics of non-GSO satellites in order to calculate interference more accurately.

+Military Importance: Low

+SFCG (June 2011) supports inclusion of AP4 parameter

+1B Addition of a data item in Appendix 4 about occurrence of transmissions of a non-geostationary satellite network

 Issue

+A significant amount of administrative correspondence about non-geostationary satellite networks or systems relates to the occurrence of transmissions of the associated space station.
+To reduce such administrative correspondence, Europe proposes to add a new data item in Appendix 4 of the Radio Regulations in order to allow administrations to indicate whether the space station of a non-geostationary satellite network transmits continuously or only in visibility of the notified service area.

 Preliminary CEPT position

 CEPT supports the inclusion of a new data element in Appendix 4 for non-geostationary satellite networks or systems not subject to coordination under Section II of Article 9.
 This new data element would be an indicator whether the space station transmits only in visibility of associated earth stations or not.
 This parameter would aid administrations in deciding whether or not to comment under No. 9.3

+Background

+Relevant information from outside CEPT

+Regional telecommunication organisations

+APT (1 Sept 11) PACP is the same proposal as CEPT

+CITEL (date of proposal)

+RCC (10 Aug 2011) does not oppose

+International organisations

+NATO (5 Oct 2011)

+NATO Military Position: NATO supports a modification to Annex 2 of Appendix 4 to minimize coordination between administrations by allowing characteristics to be published in order to assess and prevent interference.

+Military Importance: Low

+SFCG (June 2011) support inclusion of indicator

+2E.
+Modification to advance publication information (API) of a satellite network or system not subject to coordination procedure under Section II of Article 9

+Issue

 As indicated in No. 9.2, amendments to information in accordance with No. 9.1 shall be sent to the Bureau as soon as they become available.
 No. 9.2 also indicates that only amendments which involve addition of frequency bands or modification of the orbital location for a GSO network beyond ±6 degrees of the original location, require the application of the advance publication procedure.
 In the case of API for a network not subject to coordination, Nos.
 9.3 and 9.4 provide a mechanism for resolving potential difficulties between administrations.